 HANDY HINT: If your pallet edges of wood have split a little from where you have pulled them off the pallet, just give them a bit of a haircut with your drop saw making sure that you leave enough room for the width of your bath.

-Keep the off cuts for later use and other projects.
+Make sure you keep the offcuts for later use and other projects.

-I decided to cut the corners off to add a bit of character to the bath caddy but you can leave them straight if you wish.
+Step 4 – Cut the corners off each pallet slat to add a bit of character to the bath caddy but you can leave them straight if you wish.

 HANDY HINT: Make sure that you have the wood side that you want to see facing down.

-Taking the off cuts that were set aside before cut them to size.
+Step 6 – Taking the offcuts that were set aside before cut them to size.
 I cut mine to 260mm.
 Pre-drill 5 holes.
 Ensure that you don’t go all the way through the bath caddy.
 I measured the drill bit as to how far I wanted it to go into the caddy and then when tightening the drill bit I lined that point up with the end of the drill.
 Then screw into place.

 HANDY HIT: Always use a drill bit when pre-drilling holes that is the same size as the shaft of the screw that you’re using.
 This then gives the screw something to grab onto when you’re screwing them in.